Upon arrival in Paro, clear customs and immigration. Keep your copy of the visa

 are located in one valley (20km/ ½ hr drive apart) and they are at the lower

 elevation of about 1,250m with pleasant winters.
-Cactuses, Oranges, bananas and
+Cactuses,

 sub-tropical plants are found here.
-Punakha was once the winter capital of Bhutan,
+Punakha was once the winter capital of

 and the Central Monastic body still holds this tradition unofficially, coming to Punakha in the winter for warmer weather.